Prospective CSP Students

-International students: Please note that applications for graduate admission will be process in the Office of Admission only.
+International students: Please note that applications for graduate admission will be processed in the Office of Admissions only.
 Only upon admission will International Student Services contact you for further information.

 Admission to the BGSU College Student Personnel program is a four-step process:

 - The candidate submits a completed application file that includes the 6 items detailed below.

 - Applications are reviewed by the admissions committee.
 Based on that review, the committee members decide who will be extended an invitation to Interview Days.